DepriFromEarth/dodsfig/.github/README.md

 ## Commands to Worry About

-Some servers will kick/ban you for having customized command values because it is seen as cheating so here are the defaults for them.
+Some servers will kick/ban you for having customized command values because it is seen as cheating so here are the default and required values for them.

 !!!
 SECTION NOT FINISHED !!!